-- a A matter personal to a member of staff that is being considered by a meeting of Council is subject to standing order 11. - b The Chairman or, if he is not available, the vice-chairman of the Council shall report the absence occasioned by illness or other reason of any member of staff to the next council meeting. - c The Chairman or, if he is not available, the vice-chairman of the Council shall upon a resolution conduct a review of the performance and annual appraisal of the work of the Clerk and Responsible Finance Officer.
-The reviews and appraisal shall be reported in writing and is subject to approval by resolution by the Parish Council. - d Subject to the council's policy regarding the handling of grievance matters, the chairman of the Parish Council or in his absence, the vice-chairman in respect of an informal or formal grievance matter shall ensure it is reported back and progressed by resolution of the council. - e Subject to the council's policy regarding the handling of grievance matters, if an informal or formal grievance matter raised by the Parish Clerk and Responsible Finance Officer relates to the chairman or vice-chairman, this shall be communicated to another member of the Council which shall be reported back and progressed by resolution of the council. - f Any persons responsible for all or part of the management of staff shall treat as confidential the written records of all meetings relating to their performance, capabilities, grievance or disciplinary matters. - g In accordance with standing order 11(a), persons with line management responsibilities shall have access to staff records referred to in standing order 19(f).
+- A. A matter personal to a member of staff that is being considered by a meeting of Council OR the Employment Committee is subject to standing order 11.
+Any matter personal to a member of staff shall NOT be discussed in a meeting attended by members of the public or press. - B. Subject to the Council's policy regarding absences from work, the member of staff shall notify the chairman of the Council or, if he is not available, the vice-chairman, of absence occasioned by illness or other reason and that person shall report such absence to the Employment Committee at its next meeting.

+- C. The chairman of the Employment Committee OR in his absence, the vicechairman shall upon a resolution conduct a review of the performance and annual appraisal of the work of the employee.
+The review and appraisal shall be recorded in writing and is subject to approval by resolution by the Employment Committee. - D. A copy of any review and appraisal shall be provided to the employee and signed as an agreed record.
+There will be a right of appeal of anything recorded by formal request to the Employment Committee. - E. Subject to the Council's policy regarding the handling of grievance matters, the Council's most senior employee shall contact the chairman of the Employment Committee, or if he is not available, the vice-chairman of the Employment committee, in respect of an informal or formal grievance matter, and this matter shall be reported back and progressed by resolution of the Employment Committee. - F. Subject to the Council's policy regarding the handling of grievance matters, if an informal or formal grievance matter raised by an employee relates to the chairman or vice-chairman of the Council or Employment Committee, this shall be communicated to another member of the Employment committee or shall be reported back and progressed by resolution of the Employment committee. - G. Any persons responsible for all or part of the management of staff shall treat as confidential the written records of all meetings relating to their performance, capabilities, grievance or disciplinary matters. - H. Persons with line management responsibilities only or the chairman of the Council or Employment Committee shall have access to staff records referred to above if so justified.